brainglobe/brainglobe.github.io/docs/source/documentation/brainglobe-atlasapi/adding-a-new-atlas.md

 ### Extracting meshes

-While most atlases will have a set of 3D images that can be used as annotated and template stacks, not all atlases will have mesh (.obj) files for each brain region in the atlas.
+While most atlases will have a set of 3D images that can be used as annotated and template stacks, not all atlases will have mesh files for each brain region in the atlas.
 However, regions’ meshes are used frequently by BrainGlobe tools, especially in `brainrender` for visualizing anatomical data in 3D.
 For this reason, the atlas generation code from BrainGlobe provides functionality that can be used to generate such mesh files.
 A mask image is created which only contains the annotation for the brain region of interest, and a marching cubes algorithm is used to identify the surface of the region; finally, a mesh is created from the output of the marching cubes algorithm, and the results are saved to a .obj file.